 - Year 3: surveillance audit

-The purpose of these audits is to verify that the regulatory obligations of the Charter and its terms of reference are implemented within the Laboratory.
+The purpose of these audits is to verify that the regulatory obligations of the Charter and its terms of reference are implemented within the laboratory[define?].
 During these audits, the medical representatives’ activity is reviewed, to ensure their task of providing information about and promoting the drug to the medical profession is fulfilled within the framework of “good practice” for the drug and the current regulations.

-The Laboratory was initially certified in 2016 in accordance with the 2014 Charter and the 2009 terms of reference for certification for medical detailing.
+The laboratory was initially certified in 2016 in accordance with the 2014 Charter and the 2009 terms of reference for certification for medical detailing.